seedabit/nextjs-react-typescript/README.md

 ### Styling Conventions

-- Use `tailwindcss` classes for styling instead of pixel values.
+- Use TailwindCSS classes for styling instead of pixel values.
 Fixed values aren't responsive and can cause issues on different screen sizes.
     - E.g. `w-1/2` instead of `width: 200px`.
 - Prefer using `flex` and `grid` for layout instead of `float` and `position`.
-- Use `gap-value` or `space-y-value` instead of `margin`/`padding` for spacing between elements.
+- Use `gap-{value}` or `space-y-{value}` instead of `margin`/`padding` for spacing between elements.
 Keeps the code cleaner, readable, and responsive.
 - Use `!important` ONLY when necessary.
 It can cause specificity issues and make the code harder to maintain.
-- You may create separate CSS files for specific use cases (animated loaders, custom components, etc.).
+- You may create separate CSS files for specific use cases (e.g. animated loaders).
 Keep the CSS file in the same directory as the component using it.
 - Only use inline styles when necessary.
 It is harder to maintain and can cause specificity issues.

 ### Extra